-Old Town Club, located next door to the Wake Forest University campus, has been the official home of Demon Deacon golf for many decades.
-Like Wake Forest, Old Town has a rich golf tradition.
+Old Town Club, located next door to the Wake Forest campus, has been the official home of Demon Deacon golf for many decades.
+Like Wake Forest, Old Town also has a rich golf tradition.

 Maxwell's bold green contours, affectionately known as "Maxwell's rolls", stand out at Old Town as well.
-Wake Forest alum, Bill Coore, architect extraordinaire of the "Coore & Crenshaw" design firm, says that Old Town's greens are among the most intricate in the Maxwell repertoire.
+Coore says that Old Town's greens are among the most intricate in the Maxwell repertoire.

 The greens, however, are not the only undulating features at Old Town.
 The sweeping character of the entire property highlights Old Town's routing.
 Bradley Klein, architecture and design editor for Golfweek, admitted, "I didn't realize how extraordinary the property was until I approached the interior stretch and noticed that distant site lines and sweeping vistas were available of the entire premises."

 Much of Old Town's brilliance emanates from its routing, according to Coore.
 "I've always said that any serious student of golf course architecture must first go to Old Town to see how Mr. Maxwell laid out the course over such an extraordinary piece of undulating terrain.
 Given the hole variety and the fact it's still very walkable, that's quite an accomplishment", says Coore.